 Beginnings of Fireside Farm

-Brought together by their shared love for swimming in the Eno River and reading Adrienne Rich's writing, Randall and Lisa fell in love in 2004 while teaching at Duke Young Writers Camp.
-Two years later, they took John Prine’s advice, smashed their TV, and moved to the country.
+Brought together by their shared love for swimming in the Eno River and reading Adrienne Rich's work, Randall and Lisa fell in love in 2004 while teaching at Duke Young Writers Camp.
+Three years later, they took John Prine’s advice, smashed their TV, and moved to the country.
 It was a drought year in 2007, so they sought land with a deep well.
 They found nine remote acres with a spring on it near the Cane Creek Reservoir.

 Knowing more about line breaks than carpentry, Randall started building sheds and coops made out of construction pallets, junk, and cedar logs.
 Early visitors described the farm compound as looking like a stage set for a dilapidated saloon town.